webtions/i-recommend-this/readme.txt

 == Frequently Asked Questions ==

-Take a look at the [official "I Recommend This" FAQ](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/).
+Take a look at the [official "I Recommend This" FAQ](https://themeist.com/plugins/wordpress/i-recommend-this/).

-You can also visit the [support center](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/) and start a discussion if needed.
+You can also visit the [support center](https://wordpress.org/support/plugin/i-recommend-this/) and start a discussion if needed.

 == Changelog ==

+= 3.9.0
+* Added support for un-recommending/un-liking a post
+* Fixed data sanitization
+* Fixed data escaping

 = 3.8.1
 * Added data sanitization